Sharmadisha1608/Image-Caption-Generator/README.md

 ###### C. Decoder
 ###### The final phase of the model combines the input from the Image extractor phase and the sequence processor phase using an additional operation then fed to a 256 neuron layer and then to a final output Dense layer that produces a softmax prediction of the next word in the caption over the entire vocabulary which was formed from the text data that was processed in the sequence processor phase.
 ![image](https://user-images.githubusercontent.com/56456928/133124021-0de2651b-6dc8-4a97-9624-a0175824a532.png)

+##### Training Phase
+###### During training phase we provide pair of input image and its appropriate captions to the image captioning model.
+The VGG model is trained to identify all possible objects in an image.
+While LSTM part of model is trained to predict every word in the sentence after it has seen image as well as all previous words.
+For each caption we add two additional symbols to denote the starting and ending of the sequence.
+Whenever stop word is encountered it stops generating sentence and it marks end of string.
+Loss function for model is calculated as, where I represents input image and S represents the generated caption.
+N is length of generated sentence. pt and St represent probability and predicted word at the time t respectively.
+During the process of training we have tried to minimize this loss function.